emmaalbertini/emmaalbertini.github.io/index.md

 subtle forms of movement. [...]
 Beyond all these orders is that of the movement of attention.
 This movement has to have an order that fits the order in that which is to be observed, or else we will miss seeing what is to be seen.
-- David Bohm, Wholeness and the implicate order.
+- David Bohm, Wholeness and the implicate order.</i>
 </p>
 <p>
 ACADEMIA